HYF-Class20/agile-development-group1-loruki/planning/backlog.md

 - As Sarah, a small business owner, I want to be able to easily integrate with popular e-commerce platforms such as Shopify, so that I can efficiently manage my online store.
+  - _Given that I use popular e-commerce platforms, when I sign up for a cloud hosting provider, then I should be able to easily integrate with them to efficiently manage my online store._